MoravianTLC2022/killercoda-scenarios/learning-linux/linux-files-introduction/finish.md

 <br>

-### Look at you, learning Linux!
+### Look at you, learning Python!

-You solved this challenge!
+You have completed this challenge.
+Well done!